 - Keep in mind that MCAT HYC tutors are peer undergraduate tutors drawing on their own studies and coursework within a peer learning support model.
 As such, your group's tutor is there as a facilitator to help as you review and to help the group focus on concepts your tutor has identified as high-yield in preparing for the MCAT.

 - MCAT HYC uses only the Association of American Medical Colleges’ Road Map (available for Biochemistry), relevant Vanderbilt-assigned course textbooks, and open-access web resources.
 Participants may also use their notes from relevant Vanderbilt courses.

 - Prior to each group meeting, participants are expected to preview/review the week’s topics independently so as to be prepared to talk through problems and questions about that material, and participants may have the opportunity to prepare to lead certain portions of the review to solidify their grasp of the material.

 - At the beginning of each group meeting, participants are expected to fill out an intake form to identify study priorities.

 - Participants are expected to attend all 8 weekly MCAT HYC meetings.

 - Like all Tutoring Services programs and offerings, MCAT HYC is free and confidential.

-- Participants will be asked to provide feedback on their experience with their pilot MCAT HYC group at the end of the semester.
+- Participants will be asked to provide feedback on their experience with their MCAT HYC group at the end of the semester.